Education and Health

 Enabling dignity in urban displacement

 War in Syria is taking a catastrophic toll on the health of the civilian population.
 Expectant mothers lack critical obstetric care.
 Children face rising malnutrition rates and inadequate vaccines.
-In 2016 alone, there were reportedly 101 attacks on health care facilities in Syria, according to the United Nations.
+According to Physicians for Human Rights, there have been 573 attacks on 350 health care facilities in Syria.
 Health care professionals are fleeing the country for lack of safer underground hospitals.
 Aid agencies find it increasingly difficult to bring supplies and staff into Syria and to conduct medical evacuations from the country.

 RPI and its local implementing partners are working to meet these needs by:

 - Providing refugees with regulated non-formal primary school education and financial support for uncovered medical care